 \section{Results}

 In Fig.~\ref{fig:im_recon_mlemIntuition}, zoomed versions of four images obtained from one of the simulations are shown to provide some insight of the performance provided by classical approaches.
-One of the characteristics of low counts reconstruction is the inherent statistical variations inside regions of interest, as can be observed from the groundtruth shown in Fig.~\ref{fig:im_gt}.
+One of the characteristics of low-count reconstruction is the inherent statistical variations inside regions of interest, as can be observed from the groundtruth (Fig.~\ref{fig:im_gt}).
 Fig.~\ref{fig:im_BP} shows the image obtained from the \textit{Backprojection} model.
-Due to the excellent TOF resolution, the greater portion of the spots were resolved albeit with a lower contrast, especially for the smallest spots.
-The spots were better resolved in the image obtained with 6 MLEM iterations (Fig.~\ref{fig:im_mlem_06}) but correlated statistical noise in the background, not present in the groundtruth, were also observed.
-This is an example of the images that were used to initialize the \textit{PADE}$_{\textrm{v0}}$ model, where its spots resolvability allow an efficient initialization of $\omega$ (see~\eqref{eq:omegaWeight}).
-With 10 MLEM iterations (Fig.~\ref{fig:im_mlem_10}) the spots seemed to have a better contrast however the statistical noise is further amplified, both in the spots and the background.
+Due to the excellent TOF resolution, most of the spots were resolved albeit with a low contrast, especially for the smallest spots.
+The spots were better resolved in the image obtained with 6 MLEM iterations (Fig.~\ref{fig:im_mlem_06}) but correlated statistical noise in the background, not present in the groundtruth, was observed.
+This is an example of the images that were used to initialize the \textit{PADE}$_{\textrm{opt}}$ model, where their spots resolvability allows an efficient initialization of $\omega$ (see~\eqref{eq:omegaWeight}).
+With 10 MLEM iterations (Fig.~\ref{fig:im_mlem_10}) the spots seemed to have a better contrast but the statistical noise is further amplified, both in the spots and the background.
 These observations for the MLEM images are in agreement with the known interplay between the convergence acceleration induced by better TOF, the effect of object size on contrast recovery rate and the noisy nature of the optimal solution for the PET log-likelihood model.
-The images in Fig.~\ref{fig:im_recon_mlemIntuition} illustrate that even with excellent TOF resolution, low counts reconstruction remains a challenge that impede image quality.
+These images illustrate that even with excellent TOF resolution, low-count reconstruction remains a challenge that impedes image quality.